Thibaud, Dominica

-Thibaud is a village on the northern coast of Dominica.
+Thibaud is a village on the northern coast of Dominica, part of Saint Andrew Parish.
 It has a population of approximately 500.
 Located near Vieille Case, Thibaud's main industries are fishing and farming.

 Thibaud appears on the earliest detailed map of the island by Thomas Jefferys in 1768.
-It was named after an early French settler, Louis Thibaud, (spelt in the early British texts as Teaubaud) who obtained ten acres from the Island Caribs in the early 18th century.
+It was named after an early French settler, Louis Thibaud, (spelled in the early British texts as Teaubaud) who obtained ten acres from the Island Caribs in the early 18th century.